 #8: Longleaf Trail

-This very short trail is not meant for day visitors for hiking.
-It’s a connector trail for those camping at the Longleaf Campground to access the nearby Bluff Trail (#1) which loops through the loblolly pine forests and connects to the visitor center.
+This short trail is not meant for day visitors for hiking.
+It’s a connector trail for those camping at the Longleaf Campground to access the visitor center and nearby Bluff Trail (#1) which loops through the loblolly pine forests.

 #9: Fork Swamp Trail

 Backcountry / 0.6 miles round trip / MODERATE

 A newer backcountry trail in the eastern part of the park, the Fork Swamp Trail follows a short section of Bates Old River, an oxbow lake created by a hurricane in the 1850’s.

 I personally have not hiked this trail yet so I cannot attest to the NPS’s difficulty ranking.
 It’s a short trail but still listed as moderate, so I anticipate some elevation change or possibly having to climb over a fallen tree.

 This trail is so new that there’s not even a sign on US Route 601 for it yet (as of March 2021).
 Wish I’d looked for it when I was already over here to hike the Bates Ferry Trail (#7) a year ago!